On Realistic Target Coverage by Autonomous Drones: Evaluation

 The difference in processing time per frame for one to three targets and four and five targets is dominated by the overhead of handling the extra drone.
-The CDF in Figure~\ref{fig:cdf_drone} illustrates this overhead in drone localization between the two scenarios.
-The localization algorithm attempts to locate the drone near its last known location.
-When the drone moves fast, and locality is lost, the algorithm searches the entire frame.
-This results in the skewed shape of the CDF of localization time observed in Figure~\ref{fig:cdf_drone}.
+This added overhead can be seen in the CDF of localization time in Figure~\ref{fig:cdf_drone}.
+Recall that when the drone makes large displacements, locality over consecutive frames is lost.
+This occasionally forces the algorithm to search the entire frame, resulting in the skewed shape of the CDF observed in Figure~\ref{fig:cdf_drone}.
+In our experiments, the \textit{UAV Localizer} has to be invoked at a minimum frequency of 8~$Hz$ for smooth control of the drone.

-\textbf{{\ProblemNameAcro} as a component of a surveillance system:} We compare the overhead of processing per frame, which corresponds to the overhead of the Coarse Grain Context Detector, to the overhead of the {\ProblemNameAcro} solver (Figure~\ref{fig:arch}).
-Figure~\ref{fig:cdf_alg} shows the CDF of the processing time of the {\ProblemNameAcro} solver for the number of targets in our tests.
+\textbf{{\ProblemNameAcro} as a component of a surveillance system:} We compare the processing time per frame, which corresponds to the overhead of the \textit{Coarse Grain Context Detector}, to the overhead of the \textit{\ProblemNameAcro} \textit{Solver} (Figure~\ref{fig:arch}).
+Figure~\ref{fig:cdf_alg} shows the CDF of the processing time of the \textit{\ProblemNameAcro} \textit{Solver} for the number of targets in our tests.
 The solver is implemented in \verb|MATLAB| and we expect it can be significantly optimized.
-Still, the solver can be invoked on five targets once for every three processed frames.
-As mentioned in the previous section, several techniques can be employed to keep targets in view while the solver is running.
-This requirement is further facilitated by the ability to invoke the solver at a relatively high frequency (i.e., only a third of the frequency at which the environment parameters are updated).
+Still, with five targets, the solver can be invoked once for every three processed frames.
+As mentioned in the previous section, several techniques can be exploited to maintain target coverage while the solver is running.
+This task is made easier by the ability to invoke the solver at a relatively high frequency (i.e., one third the frequency of updates in the input parameters).